cgroark/astro-plant-store-template/src/content/home.md

 ---
-title: Welcome to TM Website
+title: Welcome to TM For live Chances
 description: A modern website built with Astro and Netlify DECAP
 hero_image: ""
 ---
-# Welcome to TM
+# Welcome to Here

 This is the home page content that can be edited through the CMS.